-"Most humans currently live their lives in this realm around the belief systems of others, be that of their parents', peers', mentors' or society's and because of this they inadvertently give up their ability [and responsibility] to define their reality and have control over their lives," says Alex Paterson, an Australian author.
+“Most humans currently live their lives in this realm around the belief systems of others, be that of their parents’, peers’, mentors’ or society’s and because of this they inadvertently give up their ability [and responsibility] to define their reality and have control over their lives,” says author Alex Paterson.

 Many beliefs are like handcuffs placed by others on our consciousness.
 Knowing is the key that opens these handcuffs.
 The freedom that knowing bestows upon us empowers us with the ability to attain great heights.
 It is also, in its sum and substance, the fulcrum that gives us the choice to be what we want to be.